clvrmktg/clvr/content/bahamas-web-design-services/website-design-bahamas/index.md

 """

 [why.image]
-path = "john-doe-design.jpg"
+path = "happy-customer-calling-business-bahamas.jpg"
-alt = "A path"
+alt = "Smiling man making a phone call on his mobile, representing a satisfied customer contacting a business after a positive online experience."

 # The Process
 [process]
-subhead = "A clear, stress-free path to launching your website."
+key = "Expert Help.
+Time Saved." headline = "From Idea to Online" subhead = "A simple 4-step process to get your website live and working for your business."

 [[process.items]]
 title = "Discovery"
-description = "We begin with discovery and planning — discussing your goals, brand, and audience to set a clear direction for your new website."
+description = "We learn about your goals, brand, and audience to set the right direction."

 [[process.items]]
 title = "Design"
-description = "In design and development, we create a custom layout, content structure, and features tailored to your brand and business needs."
+description = "We create a custom layout and features tailored to your business."

 [[process.items]]
 title = "Launch"
-description = "After your review and approval, we launch your site — ensuring it’s fast, functional, and ready to impress your customers."
+description = "Your site goes live — fast, functional, and ready to impress customers."

 [[process.items]]
 title = "Support"
-description = "We offer ongoing maintenance and support to keep your site secure, updated, and performing at its best year-round."
+description = "We keep your site secure, updated, and running smoothly year-round."

 # FAQs